Renew your coverage

 Renewing your plan will usually happen one year from your sign-up date.
 MassHealth will mail you a letter with your renewal date and instructions before your coverage expires.
 Make sure that you keep your mailing address up to date for WellSense and MassHealth so that you do not miss this notice.
 If you miss your renewal date, you are encourage to apply as soon as possible to minimize your gap in coverage.

-The good news is that if you no longer qualify for MassHealth, you may still get help paying your monthly healthcare costs on a Health Connector plan.
+If you no longer qualify for MassHealth, you may still get help paying your monthly healthcare costs on a Health Connector plan.
 You can find out if you qualify at MAhealthconnector.org.

 WellSense offers low-cost Health Connector plans with many of the same doctors from our MassHealth plans.